Home Best Places in the Fraser Valley Cultus Lake & Cultus Lake Provincial Park

 Click on any of the following links to skip to specific information:

-Cultus Lake Attractions | Cultus Lake Provincial Park | Cultus Lake Campgrounds | Provincial Park Hiking | Where is Cultus Lake? | Cultus Lake at Christmas | Tips | Other Information
+Cultus Lake Attractions | Cultus Lake Provincial Park | Cultus Lake Campgrounds | Provincial Park Hiking | Where is Cultus Lake? | Cultus Lake at Christmas | Tips & Advice | Other Information

 Cultus Lake in the Fraser Valley

 Cultus Lake is a tiny community of about 1,100 people that grows considerably in size each summer.
-Folk flock to the region in warmer months to enjoy the lake, park and the area’s numerous outdoor activities.
+Folks flock to the region in warmer months to enjoy the lake, park and the area’s numerous outdoor activities.

 Cultus Lake is definitely a resort town, and very touristy with numerous things to do in the summer.
 In the off season, however, it gets pretty quiet.